 The University of Kent is an ideal location to study French.
 Canterbury is the closest British university city to mainland Europe, and our proximity to the Channel ports and Ashford International station means you can be in Paris in just a couple of hours.
 PhD students may also benefit from an optional year in Paris at the École Normale Supérieure.

 You may be eligible for a fully-funded PhD scholarship to support your studies with us.
-The PhD in French at Kent can be funded through the Graduate Teaching Assistantship (GTA) scheme, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
-Please indicate in your application if you want to be considered for any of these programmes, and explain your eligibility for the chosen scheme.
-For the full list of scholarships available within the School, please see our postgraduate scholarship page.
+The PhD in French at Kent can be funded through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
+Please indicate in your application if you want to be considered, and explain your eligibility for the scheme.
+For the full list of scholarships available within the School, please see our postgraduate funding page.